 Why is a Jumpstart Program Necessary?

-Many diverse law students are the first in their family to attend law school.
-They may not know of any attorneys or been to a courtroom or a law firm.
+Many diverse law students are the first in their families to attend law school.
+They may not know of any attorneys or have been to a courtroom or a law firm.
 Some may have never been inside an office building.
-Indeed, when we asked our Jumpstart students to raise their hand if they were the first in their family to attend law school, almost all of them did.
+Indeed, when we asked our Jumpstart students to raise their hands if they were the first in their family to attend law school, almost all of them did.

 Then there’s imposter syndrome.
 If you are constantly told that you aren’t good enough, smart enough, confident enough, by your peers and society at large, you will start second-guessing what you have achieved, and believing that despite your hard work and efforts, someone will one day soon uncover that you are a fraud.
 A first-generation law student, for example, unaware of the proper attire for a court appearance or a law firm interview, or even for the first day of law school, may show up in the best clothes they have and get admonished loudly or mocked silently.
 In the competitive nature of law school, that feeling gets exacerbated and only continues into practice as a legal professional.

 And one last thing.
 For many of these students, they are the “only” in their classrooms: the only black student, the only Asian student, the only Muslim student, or the only disabled student.
 They may have no one else they can lean on for help, no one who they can look at – faculty or student – and say, “They can understand my struggles because they have been here too.”

 That’s why we have Jumpstart.
 Already our sixty-three 1Ls have created a Facebook group and a text messaging group.
 They are planning outings and get-togethers on their own.
 The Commission anticipates having academic year workshops to prep the students for upcoming exams and the job market.
 In the future, we hope to expand the program to all nine law schools in Illinois.